UWDATA515/uwdata515.github.io/software.md

 1. Open a terminal and execute (replace with `id_rsa.pub` if needed): ``cat ~/.ssh/id_ed25519.pub`` This will print out the public key that you just generated.
-1. Visit GitLab’s SSH key management page by going to https://gitlab.cs.washington.edu/-/profile/keys.
-Paste your key into the box, and the rest of the fields should be filled in automatically.
+1. Visit GitLab’s SSH key management page by going to https://gitlab.cs.washington.edu/-/user_settings/ssh_keys.
+Click ``Add new key`` and paste your key into the box, and the rest of the fields should be filled in automatically.
 Press ``Add key``.
 1. In the terminal, run ``ssh -T git@gitlab.cs.washington.edu`` to ensure that your key is correctly set up.
 You should receive a welcome message and should not be prompted for a password.